Grant County, Washington: Politics

 Grant County is a reliably Republican county in presidential elections; it has not voted for the Democratic candidate since Lyndon B. Johnson's landslide victory in 1964.
-It has cast at least 60% of its vote for the Republican presidential candidate in all six elections since 2000.
+It has cast at least 60% of its vote for the Republican presidential candidate in all seven elections since 2000.

 Economy

 Grant is the #1 crop-producing County in the State, producing a large part of the Washington hay harvest.